jimmyfresh1/TowerofTattle/work/Command/treatment.md

 ASP-eu "Just a couple of... loveless waifs."
 ASP-c-Mekuru-Shiori-Nick "The maddest she got was the time we tried to cook a perpetual stew..."
 "Hey!
 Stop adding the maple syrup!
 Now we're gonna have to add like eight spoons of salt!"
 "We could open a restaurant here!"
 "No. No way.
 This place doesn't have the economy for it.
 We'd have to move to the big city and do it."
 Alexa hopping mad.
 Forces them to eat it.
 ASP-m "We're doing a perpetual stew!
 I've got chocolate."
 "You know what?
 Keep to your side of the stew." a memory mekuru has. that corresponds to her taste being enhanced.
+ASP-c-Shiori "Of course!
+The Codex is just one big vannaknoe!"
+ASP-c-Shiori Of course they wouldn't be friends?
+Shiori says quizzically.
+Vannaknoes are a telltail snitch's number one predator.
+ASP-u At some point Mekuru's memories are gated by The Codex eating snitches hidden by vannaknoes.
+It's sort of like a big fish eating a small fish.
+LORE-revise Hannah explicitly set "all the children free."
+Aka, all those under a certain age.
+-cont: Arcani ate (and made Hannah) eat Eris out of some weird form of respect.
+-cont: Arcani ate his own brother.
+-cont: Eris managed the games.

 //!!
 Alexa